FreeClimbAPI/nodejs-sdk/docs/source/api/accounts.rst

 get(accountId)
 ^^^^^^^^^^^^^^

-    Retrieve a single account from Persephony
+    Retrieve a single account from FreeClimb

     :accountId: {string} The :code:`accountId` of the desired account.